brtheo/ServerWebComponent-htmx-lit-bun-elysia/README.md

 # Elysia + Bun + HTMX + Lit = Server Web Component

-This repo is mainly a POC to demonstrate a server event driven reactive application using both the powers of HTMX and Web Component.
+This repo is mainly a POC to demonstrate a server event driven reactive application using both the powers of HTMX and Web Components.

 ## How it works